pp4rs/foundations-installation-guide/docs/commandLine.md

 Your system is ready to brew
 ```

 * Now we can use homebrew to easily install software.
-To use the current R version 3.5.1, we want to make sure you have some basic system tools that some packages require.
+We want to make sure you have some basic system tools that some packages require.
 Let's (re)install them real quick.
 First `libxml2`:

 ```bash
 brew reinstall libxml2